haripajjuri/haripajjuri/README.md

 ###

-<p align="center">👋, I am a computer science student.
-I'm passionate about learning new concepts and applying them to create innovative solutions.
+<p align="center">👋, I am a computer science engineering student.
+I'm passionate about learning new concepts and technologies.
 I have great knowledge on full stack web developemt, proficient in both frontend and backend technologies with a focus on delivering efficient solutions🌴.
 Currently exploring various domains within computer science.
 I am always eager to learn new things and expand my skills on various technologies☁️.</p>

 ###